theovassiliou/hc2-tools/README.md

   Type:         superuser
 ```

-to test whether command can execute correctly.
+to test whether the command can execute correctly.

 ## Deployment